Search

 Maintaining Lifted Subarus For Extra Reliability On The Trails

-If you’re anything like me, you’ve likely discovered the sheer excitement of lifting your Subaru for adventures on rugged terrain and maybe even 4×4 trails.
-The freedom to conquer roads less traveled and explore the great outdoors is unmatched.
-However, as exhilarating as it is to take your lifted Subaru off the beaten path, it comes with the responsibility of proper maintenance to ensure your off-roader stays running and driving for years.
+If you’re anything like me, you’ve likely discovered the benefits of lifting your Subaru for adventures on unmaintained roads and maybe even 4×4 trails.
+However, as fun as it is to take your lifted Subaru off the beaten path, it comes with the responsibility of proper maintenance to ensure your Subie stays running and driving for years.

-In this article, I’ll share my personal experiences and insights on maintaining a lifted Subaru for off-road use.
-From regular suspension checks to tire care and wheel alignment, I’ve learned the ropes through trial and error (emphasis on the errors!)
-I’ve also discovered the importance of keeping my Subaru’s vital components in working condition, not just for safety but for optimizing its performance on the trails.
+In this article, I’ll share my personal experiences with maintaining a lifted Subaru.
+From regular suspension checks to tire care and wheel alignment, I’ve learned through trial and error (emphasis on the errors) how to keep my cars running as well as possible.

 1. Suspension Inspections